Royals vs. Athletics Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has collected 31 hits with five doubles, three triples, five home runs and eight walks.
+- Bobby Witt Jr. has recorded 31 hits with five doubles, three triples, five home runs and eight walks.
 He has driven in 13 runs with eight stolen bases.

 - He's slashed .237/.281/.435 so far this season.

-- Witt Jr. has picked up a hit in three straight games.
+- Witt Jr. takes a three-game streak with at least one hit into this matchup.
 In his last five games he is batting .217 with a double, a triple, a home run, two walks and three RBI.

 Witt Jr. Recent Games